01 of 12

 - Marginal Plants: Their roots can be in water but don't have to be.

 Purple pitcher plant (Sarracenia purpurea) is an example of a bog plant and is one of the best pond plants you can grow in a water feature.
-You can install such bog plants in the same way that you would install any other plant, since they can be grown in the ground surrounding the pond (as long as the soil is kept moist).
+You can install such bog plants in the same way that you would install any other plant since they can be grown in the ground surrounding the pond (as long as the soil is kept moist).
 But in very shallow ponds, you can also grow pitcher plant in a pot and place the pot in the water.
-The beauty of pitcher plant is that it offers both interesting foliage and... fantastic flowers.Continue to 3 of 10 below.
+The beauty of the pitcher plant is that it offers both interesting foliage... and fantastic flowers.Continue to 4 of 12 below.

 Water lily (Nuphar and Nymphaea spp.) is an example of a deep-water plant.
 Lotus flower (Nelumbo spp.) is similar to the water lily but is a bigger plant, making it better-suited to large ponds.
 The delightful lily pads that come with water lilies will be as important to your display as the flowers.

 Don't be scared off by the "deep" in "deep-water plants."
-Even in a small pond (say, 7 inches deep), you can still grow a water lily.
-But there's a trick to growing deep-water,... submerged, marginal, and any pond plants that need to grow in soil but will have their roots underwater.
+Even in a small pond (say, seven inches deep), you can still grow a water lily.
+But there's a trick to growing pond... plants that need to grow in soil but will have their roots underwater.
 Do not pour soil into the preformed liner to try to form an actual pond bottom; it's much easier to grow these water garden plants in pots.
-Here's how:

-Your main challenge is this: If you put dirt in a container and sink that container into the water, you're going to muddy the water.
+Your main challenge is this: if you put dirt in a container and sink that container into the water, you're going to muddy the water.
 But there are steps you can take to alleviate the problem.
 First of all, don't use a potting mix, because it's too light and fluffy and won't want to remain submerged.
 Instead, opt for a soil that is a mix of sand and clay.
-After installing your plants in their pots, mulch with gravel or small crushed stones before placing the pots in the water.Continue to 4 of 10 below.
+After installing your plants in their pots, mulch with gravel or small crushed stones before placing the pots in the water.Continue to 5 of 12 below.

 Horsetail rush (Equisetum hyemale) is a bog plant that grows in masses, multiplying itself by means of aggressive rhizomes.
 This "rush" is of a different genus than corkscrew rush (Juncus effusus).
-But that's not the only way in which they differ.
+But that's not the only way in which the two plants differ.
 Horsetail rush's stems are just as perfectly straight as corkscrew rush's stems are wonderfully crooked.
-Due to its aggressive nature, don't grow this rush in the ground if you have only a small space in which to garden....
-Instead, grow it in pots.Continue to 6 of 10 below.
+Due to its aggressive nature, don't grow this rush in the ground if you have only a small space in which to... garden.
+Instead, grow it in pots.Continue to 7 of 12 below.

 Northern Blue Flag